-The UMDR has been reestablished to demonstrate ways of supporting the recovery of native fish populations.
-Amongst its projects are carp control research and willow reductions measures.
+The UMDR has been established to demonstrate ways of supporting the recovery of native fish.
+Amongst its projects are carp control research and willow reduction measures.

 Carp are one of the world's most invasive species and research we're involved in has the potential to inform targeted carp removal on a much broader scale.

 Not much is known about their movements and where they aggregate in the context of this upland riverine system.
 The project involves tagging fish and tracking their movements with acoustic telemetry.
-They will also be lured, trapped and removed from a section of the river, to learn more about their population structure.
+They'll also be lured, trapped and removed from a section of the river to learn more about their population structure.

 Reducing the impact of willow trees